What is the US Impervious Map?

 Currently, the National Land Cover Database (NLCD) is the only other nationwide impervious dataset.
 However, with a 30-meter pixel resolution and a 5-year update cycle, the NLCD impervious cover is not suitable for many kinds of geospatial analyses that require greater mapping precision and updated data.
 EarthDefine's US Impervious Map overcomes these limitations by classifying impervious cover at 900 times the spatial resolution and updating the data annually.
 This captures even small impervious features including driveways and sidewalks.
-EarthDefine's AI also overcomes limitations of traditional machine learning in being able to classify built-up surfaces even when they are partially obscured by tree cover or under shadows, so that road connectivity is mostly maintained and structures are accurately captured.
+Our propreitary AI classifies built-up surfaces even when they are partially obscured by tree cover or under shadows, so that road connectivity is mostly maintained and structures are accurately captured.

 Use the slider below to compare NLCD with the US Impervious Map

 The US Impervious Map has an overall accuracy of 94.9% in census defined urban areas.
 Accuracy was assessed using 48,000 random points (1000 points/state).

 Can the US Impervious Map be used for change analysis?

 The US Impervious Map AI model can be employed to map impervious cover using aerial imagery from previous years.
 For most areas in the US, we have access to historical imagery starting from 2005.
 Using older aerial imagery multiple snapshots of impervious cover can be derived for change analysis.

 How can I use this data?

 High resolution impervious cover data is a key environmental indicator useful for multiple applications including:

 - Calculating stormwater runoff volume, modeling water quality and flood risk